CoryParsnipson/electronics-experiments/attiny-402-i2c-pwm-generator/README.md

 The final PWM generator firmware is called `attiny402-i2c-pwm-generator`.
 This one is the "final product" you should flash to the ATTiny if you want the described behavior in the introduction.
 The rest of the sketches are intermediate tests or copied from tutorials/documentation as incremental attempts to construct the final product.

+It is recommended to try `attiny202-updi-led-blink` first, to check if the UPDI and LED wiring is correct.
+This program simply blinks the LED at 1 Hz.

 ```
 firmware
 ├───attiny202-eeprom-dump